BillZKF/QEpiKit/README.md

 ## What is it?
-This library is a collection of tools for dynamic modeling.
-Although developed with the public health / epidemiology / biomedical domains in mind.
+This library is a collection of tools for dynamic modeling developed with the public health / epidemiology / biomedical domains in mind.

 ## Why?
 This library came out of an attempt to develop an dynamic modeling library that could function as a whiteboarding / thought experiment tool.